kristian-lange-tw/JATOS_docs_v3/pages/Restricting-study-flow.md

 **Common restrictions**
 - You want to prevent a participant from reloading the same component (by using the browser's reload button).
 - You want to ensure a linear study flow and prevent participants from going backwards (by using the browser's back button).
-- You want to prevent a participant from running a study twice: If you are actually collecting data, you most likely want to ensure that each participant completes your study only once.
+- You want to prevent a participant from running a study twice.
-- You want to allow participants to first have a peek into a study and preview it without actually starting the study and fully commit to it.
+- You want to allow participants to first have a peek into a study and preview it without actually starting the study and fully committing to it.

 ... and how to do it:

 ## Allow reload or prevent a reload of the same component

-A worker can press their browser's reload button and by default JATOS will respond with the same component again: the worker can do a component multiple times.
+A worker can press their browser's reload button and by default JATOS will respond with the same component again: by default, the worker can do a component multiple times.
 To prevent this each component properties has a checkbox _Allow reload_.

 ![GUI Screenshot](images/component-properties-reload.png)

-If you want to prevent this behaviour uncheck the box and then JATOS will respond with an error instead and the study run will be finished and put to state FAIL.
+If you want to prevent this behaviour uncheck the box.
+If a participant reloads the page, they will see an error message.
+The study run will be finished and put to state FAIL.
 Since each component properties has their own _Allow reload_ checkbox it can be defined differently for each component, e.g. reloading is allowed in the introduction but is prohibited in the actual experiment.

-**Hint**: You should tell your workers in your study's description if you disallow reloads to prevent them from accidentally pressing the reload button and failing your study.
+**Hint**: You should tell your workers in your study description if you disable reloads, in order to prevent them from accidentally pressing the reload button and failing your study.
+Consider also adding a warning (a pop-up window) informing participants that they will not be able to continue with the study.

-**Another hint**: The _Allow reload_ and the _Linear study flow_ properties can be combined to achieve a strictly increasing study flow.
+**Another hint**: The [unchecked] _Allow reload_ and the [checked] _Linear study flow_ properties can be combined to achieve a strictly increasing study flow.

 ## Ensure a linear study flow (since version 3.5.1)